Z323323/Number-theory-interlude-2/README.md

 These proofs really blow my mind since they prove such a complex theorem in such a quick way.

-Since this proof is quite unbelievable at first (note that the proof for 'Generators theorem' I linked has been refined after this one, hence why I was shocked about this theorem), I'm providing a quick example below.
+Since this proof is quite unbelievable at first (note that the proof for 'Generators theorem' I linked has been refined after this one), I'm providing a quick example below.
 Let $Z_{41}^{\ast}$, then

 $n = \phi(41) = 40$